 - A physical examination of the neck is done to check for tenderness or swelling.
 If there are no external signs, an investigation through diagnostic procedures is recommended.

-- Doctor will also check for congenital muscular anomalies by examining the shape of the head and the hip.
+- The doctor will also check for congenital muscular anomalies by examining the shape of the head and the hip.

 - Neurological, visual, and ENT examinations are recommended to check for infections.

-- If he suspects an anomaly in the CNS or brain, he would recommend a CT scan.
+- If they suspect an anomaly in the CNS or brain, then a CT scan would be recommended.